pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 # Generic MPI Framework

 A generic parallelization framework has been created for Horace to improve performance of computationally-expensive operations benefiting from parallel execution.
-The framework substantially simplifies the standard parallelization by tailoring general MPI interface to the subset of the tasks, relevant to Horace.
+The framework substantially simplifies the Horace parallelization by tailoring general MPI interface to the subset of the tasks, relevant to Horace.

 A standard message parsing interface consists of a communicator part, controlling parallel processes and an information exchange media, responsible for point-to-point or collective interaction between these processes.